The health benefits of cooking from scratch are worth all the extra effort and hard work.

 First things first.

-Yes, if I allowed my children (at lest the younger ones) they would probably binge out on snacks all day if I allowed them to.
+Yes, if I allowed my children (at least the younger ones), they would probably binge out on snacks all day if I allowed them to.

 They’re still kids.